PoisotLab/ms_straight_lines/manuscript.md

 result in +@fig:stability is in agreement with previous simulations, placing the threshold for stability at about 1200 species in food webs.
 These results show how ecological limitations, for example on connectance and the resulting stability of the system, can limit the size of food webs [@AlleTang12].
+In the second panel, we show that networks of increasing richness (thicker lines, varying on a log-scale from $10^1$ to $10^3$) have a lower probability of being stable, based on the proportion of stable networks.

 ## Conclusions